rakesh-malviya/blog/_posts/2017-09-02-3-neural-networks-part-2-activation-functions-and-differentiation.md

 4. **Sparsity:** When more $$u <= 0$$, the $$f(u)$$ can be more sparse

 ##### Cons:
-1. Tend to blow up activation (there is no mechanism to constrain the output of the neuron, as $$u$$ itself is the output).
+1. Tends to blow up activation (there is no mechanism to constrain the output of the neuron, as $$u$$ itself is the output).
-2. **Closed ReLU or Dead ReLU**: If inputs tend to make $$u<=0$$ than the most of the neurons will always have 0 gradient updates hence closed or dead.
+2. **Closed ReLU or Dead ReLU**: If inputs tend to make $$u<=0$$, then the most of the neurons will always have 0 gradient updates hence closed or dead.

 #### 4. Leaky ReLU: